Here’s Why Your Home Needs Gutters

-So, if you’re ready to take the plunge into guttering, you know what to do.
+So, if you’re ready to take the plunge into the guttering, you know what to do.

 Why wouldn’t a home or building have gutters?

-There are lots of reasons as to why a home or building might not have a guttering system.
+There are lots of reasons why a home or building might not have a guttering system.
 We think that it generally comes down to 3 factors, which are:

 Age of the home

 Did you know that gutters have been around for a very, very long time – we’re talking BC times.
 Though they were very different back then, there was a recognised need for water management and drainage.

 While gutters have been around for hundreds and hundreds of years, age is still one of the factors behind a home or building not having gutters.
 Gutters were often overlooked as such an important feature of a home, and in some instances, due to wars and shortages of materials, some buildings were unable to have gutters installed at the time of building.

 Another common reason a home may not have gutters is because of the weather conditions of its location.
 There are places in the world that have incredibly low rainfall levels, and they just don’t have the need for gutters.
 Hard to imagine, but it is true.

 They Might have had them once before

 The final common reason we often see for people not having a guttering system in their home is that they have degraded and/or fallen off over time and have not been replaced.
 While this is something that we certainly advise against, it’s definitely not uncommon, because like we said earlier, gutters are unfortunately so overlooked.